Erickneitor1416/habit-loop-backend/README.md

   <a href="https://www.docker.com/"><img src="https://img.shields.io/badge/Dockerized 🐳_-blue.svg" alt="docker"/></a>
 </p>

+## Hexagonal Architecture

+Hexagonal Architecture, also known as Ports and Adapters, is a design pattern that emphasizes the separation of concerns within an application.
+It aims to create loosely coupled components that are easy to maintain and extend.
+The architecture is organized into three main layers:

+- **Domain**: The core of the application, which contains the business logic and rules.
+This layer is independent of external systems and should not be influenced by technical details or infrastructure concerns.

+- **Application**: This layer acts as a mediator between the domain and external systems.
+It defines the use cases, handling the flow of information between the domain and other parts of the application.
+The application layer coordinates interactions with the domain, ensuring that the business rules are applied correctly.

+- **Infrastructure**: The infrastructure layer contains the technical details and implementations for interacting with external systems, such as databases, messaging systems, and external APIs.
+It is responsible for implementing the interfaces defined by the application layer and for managing the dependencies required to interact with external systems.

+The key principle of Hexagonal Architecture is that the **Domain** layer is at the core, with the **Application** and **Infrastructure** layers surrounding it.
+The domain remains isolated from external influences, making it easier to test, maintain, and evolve.

+## Vertical Slicing in Hexagonal Architecture

+Vertical slicing is an approach that breaks down a project into vertical slices, where each slice represents a complete feature or functionality that spans across all layers of the architecture: Domain, Application, and Infrastructure.
+Instead of building an entire layer for the whole application at once, vertical slicing encourages creating a self-contained layer for each entity or feature.

 ## 🧑‍💻 Developing

 First, we will need to create our .env file, we can create a copy from the example one: